-Utility companies supply electricity through various types of transmission circuits, such as underground, overhead and undersea systems.
+Utility companies supply electricity through various types of transmission and distribution circuits, such as underground, overhead and undersea systems.
 While building out these connections, utilities face several challenges; identifying risks is essential to successful project completion.
 Laying cables underground comes with unique challenges and risks, but they can be mitigated by adopting a proactive approach toward risk management.

 Although risks can arise at any stage of the project, the initial stages are the most influential time to mitigate these risks.
 Identifying potential risks during the design, engineering and planning phases can help reduce their impact during construction.
 It is important to consider the various stages of a project, activities undertaken during each stage, and opportunities for risk assessment and management within each.

 Routing stage: At this stage of the project it is crucial to identify a route, or series of routes, that satisfy the project need, but also create a constructable and permittable route.
 During routing, many will favor a high-level or desktop approach.
 While this involves a lower initial investment in the project, there may still be looming challenges that are not captured as constraints or routing criteria.
 One of the most effective ways to identify these potential challenges is through thorough field investigations.

 This generally involves a survey of the routes.
 While there are various levels of surveys that can be completed at these early stages, it is recommended that existing utility data is collected, along with parcel limits.
 This survey aids in identifying existing constraints such as crossings (roads, railroad tracks and water bodies), potential easements or land acquisition areas, subsurface utilities and available public rights-of-way.
 After this data is acquired, the routing process can proceed and risk mitigation through design begins.

 Having this data helps in selecting a route that will reduce the likelihood of third-party utility relocations, as well as avoiding any fragile assets that would be at higher risk of damage during construction.